No. 10 Oregon vs. No. 5 Michigan: Time, TV channel, prediction | NCAA.com

-The best game this weekend, at least in terms of AP Top 25 rankings, is on Saturday when No. 10 Oregon travels to No. 5 Michigan in Ann Arbor, Michigan.
+The best game this weekend, at least in terms of AP Top 25 rankings, is this afternoon when No. 10 Oregon travels to No. 5 Michigan in Ann Arbor, Michigan.

 Here's everything you need to know about the matchup.